Power Farms

 Since deposited capital on Wise Lending is designed to be put to work on the various yield sources available through our Power Farms, ensuring the safety and decentralization of those sources is critical to the health of Wise Lending.
 We will not build Power Farms on any yield systems that are compromised by centralization or unsustainable economic models.

-For more info on decentralization, see the DeFi Leaderboard.
+For more info on decentralization, see the Decentralization Rank.

 ETH-based Power Farms earn APY in ETH.
 Stable coin Power Farms earn APY in stable coins...it's that simple!
 We do have a WISE token, but it's not used for rewards.
 Wise Lending actually drives value to WISE by using its protocol fees to buy-and-burn WISE.
 (This is the opposite of the trend, which is using a hyper-inflationary token to drive users to the platform).
 See WISE Token.